Ayaahmed211/MathProject/README.md

 ## Contributions
 This project represents a multidisciplinary effort, combining expertise in machine learning, hardware engineering, and computational simulations.
 The collaboration ensured the development of a robust system capable of accurately detecting and translating EMG signals into mechanical actions.

-## License
-This project is distributed under [specify license type], ensuring ethical use and contribution to the community.

-## Acknowledgments
-We extend our sincere gratitude to all contributors, mentors, and supporting organizations.
-This project benefited greatly from the resources and knowledge shared by open-source communities.